JoshuaDBruton/SparseCoefficientClustering/README.md

 # Dictionary Learning for Clustering on Hyperspectral Images
 ## Overview
 Framework for Spectral Clustering on the Sparse Coefficients of Learned Dictionaries.
 This framework was created as a part of the project I presented for completion of my Computer Science Honours' degree at the University of the Witwatersrand.
 A paper was produced for this research, it was published by Springer's Journal of Signal, Image and Video Processing.
 The paper can be read for free here: https://rdcu.be/b5Vsq.
+Please look below for citation details.

 Authored by: Joshua Bruton
 Supervised by: Dr. Hairong Wang